aryanInfra/aryanInfra/README.md

 ## My Motto 🎯
 Why intervene manually when you can trigger things automatically? 😎
-Time is money 💰, so streamline it dramatically!
+Time is money 💰, so automate & chill..!